sheldon-mendonca-work/FlowPay/Readme.md

 FlowPay simulates how modern payment platforms process payments, apply promotional offers, publish domain events, recover from failures and maintain financial correctness under retries and concurrent workloads.

 ---
+# Use of AI

+AI was used as an engineering assistant throughout the project for research, debugging, documentation and exploring implementation approaches. **All coding, architectural decisions, implementation, testing and validation were reviewed and driven by me.**

+> 🤖 **Fun fact:** This README was also generated with AI 😃

+---

 ## Tech Stack